trozware/rev_stacks/README.md

 # LiveCode (Revolution) stacks:

 None of these stacks have been updated recently, but feel free to use or adapt as you see fit.
-They have not been tested using recent versions of LiveCode, so may not all word as expected.
+They have not been tested using recent versions of LiveCode, so may not work as expected.
 As stacks are provided as is.
 Use at your own risk.

+To download a single stack, right-click on the file name and choose "Download Linked File" or something similar.

 ---